hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 Providers comes with its own configuration settings like region, project ID, or authentication details that must be set up before Terraform can manage resources on that cloud service/platform.

 To configure a provider, add a provider block in your Terraform configuration file.

-For eaxmple, we are addding `aws provider` in our terraform configuration file below:
+In the example below, we are addding `aws provider` in our terraform configuration file (main.tf):

 ```cmd
 provider "aws" {